RebornBeat/Hearth/README.md

 problem, which is why "the economic value of verification" is a measurable quantity here rather than a slogan.

-**Why eight depths instead of one number?**
+**Why nine depths instead of one number?**
 Because collapsing them destroys the measurement.
-Traversal, serialization, replay, correction, backtrack, dependency, synchronization, and verification depth describe different behaviors; the depth vector reports all eight, and the difference between harnesses lives in its shape (Invariant #17).
+Traversal, serialization, replay, correction, backtrack, dependency, context, synchronization, and verification depth describe different behaviors; the depth vector reports all nine, and the difference between harnesses lives in its shape (Invariant #17).

 **Does it replace my harness?**
 No. It can wear your harness or be worn by it.
 Both directions are first-class